LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: LayerScope Design

 \subsubsection{Algorithm Design}

 PreSched dynamically determines the computation location of each expert using a cross-layer cost model.
-The complete procedure is given in Algorithm \ref{alg:presched}.
-During offline profiling it collects the fixed-size variables described in Section \ref{secmodel} and evaluates every expert in the current layer \(E_{\text{cur}}\) as well as the predicted layer \(E_{\text{next}}\) in a single pass.
-First, experts requiring GPU loading are filtered and sorted in ascending token order to form the GPU queue $GPU\_Q$.
-The algorithm then scans $GPU\_Q$ from the smallest-token end to identify the smallest current-layer expert index $i'$ that satisfies $T_G < T_C$, on-demand loads the segment $E_{cur}[i'\ldots n]$ to the GPU, and immediately assigns the rest to the CPU for execution to minimize the on-demand sequence.
-In the next step PreSched computes the number of prefetches \( |f| \) that can be overlapped with the CPU computation gap.
-The benefit of prefetching is quantified through hit-miss ratios.
-If the benefit is positive, the scheduler issues exactly \( |f| \) prefetch requests, otherwise, it issues \( |f| - 1 \).
-The entire procedure is event driven.
-The \texttt{OnIoDone} event locates the experts that still need to be transferred and finalises the corresponding PCIe transactions.
-The \texttt{OnCpuGpuDone} event triggers the CPU to execute the next expert and fills the GPU compute slots, thereby forming a dual computation-I/O pipeline.
-The scheduler runs in \( O(n) \) time and obtains prediction results in \( O(1) \) time, which makes it suitable for real-time inference.
+The complete procedure is detailed in Algorithm \ref{alg:presched}.
+During the offline phase, it collects the variables described in \S\ref{secmodel}.
+In the online phase, it first places hot experts into the cross-layer GPU queue $GPU\_Q$ via cross-layer sorting.
+Then, the on-demand loading loop function re-examines $GPU\_Q$ to identify the smallest expert index $i'$ for the current layer that satisfies load balance, thereby determining the list of experts $E_{cur}[i'\ldots n]$ to be loaded on-demand to the GPU.
+In the prefetch decision function, PreSched weighs the hit–miss trade-off to decide which experts will be prefetched during CPU compute gaps.
+The entire process is event-driven.
+The \texttt{OnIoDone} event determines the experts to be loaded or prefetched to the GPU and completes the corresponding I/O transactions.
+The \texttt{OnCpuGpuDone} event manages expert computations on the CPU and GPU respectively, forming a dual compute–I/O pipeline.